Fodor’s Expert Review

-The five adults and three children sought refuge in the attic of the rear annex, or achterhuis, of Otto's business in the center of Amsterdam.
+The five adults and three children sought refuge in the attic of the rear annex, or achterhuis, of Otto's pectin business in the center of Amsterdam.
 The entrance to the flat was hidden behind a hinged bookcase.
 Here, like many onderduikers ("people in hiding") throughout Amsterdam, Anne dreamed her dreams, wrote her diary, and pinned up movie-star pictures to her wall (still on view).
-Five trusted employees provided them with food and supplies.
+Five of Otto's trusted employees provided them with food and supplies.
 In her diary, Anne chronicles the day-to-day life in the house: her longing for a best friend, her crush on Peter, her frustration with her mother, her love for her father, and her annoyance with the petty dentist, who was called Dussel in her diary.
 In August 1944, the Franks were betrayed and the Gestapo invaded their hideaway.
 All the members of the annex were transported to camps.
 Anne and Margot died of typhoid in Bergen-Belsen a few months before the liberation.
 Otto Frank was the only survivor of the annex.
 Miep Gies, one of the friends who helped with the hiding, found Anne's diary after the raid and kept it through the war.
-Now, millions of people read it and its tale of humanity's struggle with fascism.
-The line to get into the Anne Frank House is extremely long, especially in the summer.
-It moves (sort of) quickly, but it's best to arrive early or book tickets online to avoid the worst crowds.READ LESS
+Now, millions of people read its tale of humanity's struggle with fascism.
+In early 2017, the museum announced a major renewal project to "prepare itself for a new generation of visitors" by providing more historical context.
+The line to get into the Anne Frank House can be extremely long, especially in the summer.
+Book tickets online to avoid the worst crowds.READ LESS